ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 Koala.http_service.http_options = {request: {open_timeout: 1, timeout: 1}}
 ```

-Raises:
+Raises

 - `Faraday::ConnectionFailed` on connect timeout
 - `Faraday::TimeoutError` on read timeout

 ### twitter

-Not configurable at the moment, and no timeout by default.
+Not configurable at the moment, and no timeout by default

 ### stripe